Oak Bay-Gordon Head

 Murray Rankin was elected as the MLA for Oak Bay-Gordon Head in 2020.
 He is the Minister of Indigenous Relations and Reconciliation.
 In July of 2022 he was appointed to the additional roles of Attorney General and Minister Responsible for Housing.

-He is Vice-Chair of the Cabinet Environment and Land Use Committee, and a member of the Cabinet Committee on Economy, The Cabinet Working Group on Forestry, the Legislative Review Committee, and the Cabinet Committee on Social Initiatives.
+He is a member of the Environment and Land Use Committee, the Legislative Review Committee, and the Treasury Board.

 Murray is a lawyer with expertise in environmental, Indigenous, and public law.
 He holds law degrees from the University of Toronto and Harvard Law School.